 • The Village’s Carbon footprint will be reduced

-In 2018, the Village of Bourbonnais partnered with ComEd to participate in the Municipal Street Light Energy Efficiency Program.
+The Village of Bourbonnais partnered with ComEd to participate in the Municipal Street Light Energy Efficiency Program.

 This involves the upgrading of all street lights to energy-efficient LED technology to decrease energy consumption and costs, as well as decrease light trespass and pollution in the Village.

-On May 27th, the Village of Bourbonnais, Riverside Healthcare and Nucor Steel sponsored the first annual Tox Drop, where citizens could responsibly dispose of hazardous waste.
+On May 27th, the Village of Bourbonnais, Riverside Healthcare and Nucor Steel sponsored the first community Tox Drop, where citizens could responsibly dispose of hazardous waste.
 In just over two hours, over 20 tons of material was recycled.